vigbav36/management-system/README.md

 Deployed on a Tomcat Server.

-The documents folder has the documentation for this application.
+The documentation folder has the documentation for this application.